FOUNDER HEALTH·March 28, 2026·9 min read·Updated Apr 29, 2026

 What's actually happening

-Stage 3 is where the body joins the conversation.
-Disrupted sleep despite exhaustion.
+Stage 3 is when your body joins the conversation.
+Bad sleep even though you're exhausted.
 Getting sick more often.
-Headaches that correlate with support queues.
-The physical symptoms of chronic stress are well-documented — and they compound the cognitive impairment of Stage 2, creating a downward spiral.
+Headaches that show up alongside the support inbox.
+The physical symptoms of long-term stress are well known — and they pile on top of the mental fog from Stage 2, creating a downward spiral.

 At this point, pushing through doesn't help.
-Willpower has a daily budget, and that budget is being spent before noon.
-Decisions that used to take 30 seconds now take 20 minutes or get postponed indefinitely.
+Willpower has a daily budget, and yours is gone before noon.
+Decisions that used to take 30 seconds now take 20 minutes — or get pushed off forever.

 🔴